Stefan Stremersch

-Stefan Stremersch (born 1972) holds the Desiderius Erasmus Distinguished Chair of Economics and a Chair of Marketing, both at Erasmus University Rotterdam, the Netherlands and is professor of marketing at IESE Business School, Barcelona, Spain.
+Stefan Stremersch (born 1972) holds the Desiderius Erasmus Distinguished Chair of Economics and a Chair of Marketing, both at Erasmus University Rotterdam, the Netherlands and a Professor of Marketing at Ghent University, Belgium.
+Previously he held positions at IESE Business School, Barcelona, Spain, Fuqua School of Business, Duke University, USA, Goizueta Business School, Emory University, USA, and USC Marshall School of Business, USA.
 His main research interests focus on innovation diffusion, marketing of technology and science, marketing strategy, new product growth, business economics of the life sciences and commercialization of new technologies.
 He is the scientific director of the Erasmus Healthcare Business Center and ECMI (European Center of Marketing and Innovation).
-Stremersch is also founder and director at The Marketing Technology and Innovation Institute (MTI²), a consulting company focused on helping companies innovate.
+Stremersch is also founder and managing partner at The Marketing Technology and Innovation Institute (MTI²), a consulting company focused on enabling people and firms to transform their innovation potential into commercial success.

 Early life

 Stremersch graduated with the highest honors from Tilburg University (Ph.D. in Business Economics, 2001) and Ghent University (B.A and M.A. in Applied Economics, 1996).
-He also held positions at University of Southern California (USA), University of California at Los Angeles (USA), Emory University (USA) and Duke University (USA).
+He also held positions at IESE Business School (Spain), University of Southern California (USA), University of California at Los Angeles (USA), Emory University (USA) and Duke University (USA).